GT-McDowell-Lab/PyCAC/docs/chapter5/constrain.md

 ### Description

-Decide if a constrain is added to the system.
-When `boolean` is _t_, the nodes and atoms are only allowed to move along the direction specified by the [force_dir](force_dir.md) command, either in dynamic or quasi-static simulations.
+The command decides if a force constrain is added to the system.
+When `boolean` is _t_, the forces on the nodes and atoms are projected along the direction specified by the [force_dir](force_dir.md) command such that they can only move along that direction, either in dynamic or quasi-static simulations.

 ### Related commands